Shadows Fall: Threads of Life (2007–2008)

-Shadows Fall signed a deal with Atlantic Records to distribute the band's albums in the United States, and a deal with Roadrunner Records for international distribution.
-The band released its fifth studio album Threads of Life on April 3, 2007.
-"Redemption", the first single from the CD was released on February 20, 2007 through iTunes with an accompanying music video.
-"Redemption" received a Grammy Award nomination for Best Metal performance; the award ceremony as held on February 10, 2008, but Slayer's "Final Six" won the award.
-Thom Jurek of AllMusic stated Shadows Fall has "lost none of the fire, attack or attitude" on Threads of Life.
+Shadows Fall signed a deal with Atlantic Records to distribute the band's albums in the United States and a deal with Roadrunner Records for international distribution.
+The band released its fifth studio album Threads of Life on April 3, 2007 and debuted at number 46 on the Billboard 200.
+"Redemption", the first single from the CD was released on February 20, 2007, through iTunes with an accompanying music video.
+"Redemption" received the band’s second Grammy Award nomination for Best Metal performance at 50th Annual Grammy Awards, but Slayer's "Final Six" won the award.
+The album received positive reviews, with Thom Jurek of AllMusic stating Shadows Fall has "lost none of the fire, attack or attitude" on Threads of Life.
 Jurek also said the album featured "killer guitar breaks, big fat chugging riffs, power-slam skin work, cattle prod bass, and cool little hooks and melodic touches on top of those bludgeoning riffs make Threads of Life a major label debut of merit, and a metal record worthy of celebrating."
 Keith Bergman of Blabbermouth.net stated "Threads of Life is slick as hell."

 Shadows Fall toured in support of Threads of Life, including making appearances at the Jägermeister tour with Stone Sour and Lacuna Coil, the Operation Annihilation tour with Static-X, 3 Inches of Blood, and Divine Heresy, and the Black Crusade tour with Trivium, Machine Head, DragonForce, and Arch Enemy.
 The band was a part of the Soundwave tour in Australia and in Asia in February 2008, along with Killswitch Engage, As I Lay Dying, and Bleeding Through.